 Intangible assets consist of purchased product formulations and product registrations.
 Such intangible assets are amortized using the straight-line method over the estimated economic lives of the assets of 9 to 15 years.
-Intangible assets, net of accumulated amortization, totaled \$0.6 million and \$0.7 million, at December 31, 2018, and 2017, respectively.
+Intangible assets, net of accumulated amortization, totaled \$0.6 million at December 31, 2019, and 2018.